gsriramit/AzureInfra-Disks/README.md

-## Designing VM based workloads on Azure
+# Designing VM based workloads on Azure
 Things that architects need to know when designing VM based workloads on Azure.
 The details include
 - The various disk based offerings on Azure
 - When to use which
-- What are the key features to be mindful of (Latency, Iops, Throughput)
+- What are the key features to be mindful of when discussing performance requirements (Latency, Iops, Throughput)
+- Matching reliability requirements with the available features
+- Understanding the security features available
 - How to match these factors against the requirement of the workloads
 - Test the performance of the disks for Iops and throughput to validate the design decisions

+## Performance
 ### Disk Types and Characteristics
 https://learn.microsoft.com/en-us/azure/virtual-machines/disks-types